Ramez-git/startup260-4chaines/README.md

 I have finished programming the CSS part of the website and this is what I have done:
  In the main page I have set all of the font to sans-serif and aligned all the text to center as well as items, then I have set the display of nav to flex to addapt to diffrent screens and I also centerd it with margin of 0, then I have changed the margin of table to -1em because there was a gap between the text and the table, then I have added 10px of margin to each element of the table, I have also changed the background of the body to include two colors together in a nice design.
 I have then modified h1 in header to make it centered, I have changed the color of all links to be black and have not underline but when you hover over it, it will underline the link.
  I have wrote the same design for all the other pages.

+ JS:
+Initialization: The code begins by setting up event listeners and initializing variables to work with various elements in your web page, such as buttons, forms, input fields, and containers.
+Toggle Form: The "Start a thread" button allows users to toggle the visibility of the thread creation form.
+Clicking the button either displays or hides the form, depending on its current state.
+Adding Threads: When the user clicks the "Submit" button in the form, the code collects data from the subject input, comments input, and an optional image upload.
+It then creates a new thread container to display this data.
+The thread container displays the subject and comments.
+If an image is uploaded, it displays the image with a maximum size of 400x400 pixels.
+Each thread includes a "Delete" button for removing the entire thread.
+Comment Sections: Each thread also contains a comment section that allows users to add comments.
+Users can input text, click "Add Comment," and the new comment is displayed along with a "Delete" button to remove that specific comment.
+Local Storage: The code makes use of local storage to store and retrieve data.
+It stores information about threads and comments, including subject, comments, and images, in the user's browser.
+This allows the page to remember and display previously created threads and comments even after the user leaves or reloads the page.
+Loading Threads from Local Storage: When the page loads, it checks the local storage for previously created threads and comments.
+It then recreates these threads with their associated comments, subject, and images, providing a seamless user experience.